-Dan has an aunt who lives a reclusive life and there are times she can't get up to open her own door.
-So is there a remote option that will allow her to open the door?
-Leo says sure.
-But what she will want is a camera and monitor so she can see who's at the door before she opens it.
-But that will require wifi.
-Schlage makes one that opens via bluetooth.
-Kwikset is the first company to do this as well.
-You can even get one that works with Amazon Echo.
-That's cool.
-But you need to make sure the company updates the bluetooth security regularly.
+Dan has an aunt who lives a reclusive life and there are times she can't get up to open her door.
+Dan is wondering if there's a remote option that will allow her to open the door?
+Leo says sure, but she will also probably want a camera and monitor so she can see who's at the door before she opens it.
+That would require Wi-Fi, though.
+Schlage makes one that opens via Bluetooth.
+Kwikset was the first company to do this.

 Joe has a Harmon Kardon Bluetooth speaker and he is having trouble playing music from his phone.
 It pairs with it, but he can't figure out how to give it the command to play music.
 Leo says that he has the Harmon Kardon Invoke and it sounds great for $100, but it may not be made "aware."
 He'll have to go into his phone's Bluetooth settings.
 On the Amazon Echo, you have to tell it to connect to the phone and then pair it in the Bluetooth settings.
 So he may want to try that.